Russian Orthodox Autonomous Church: Seizure of churches and relics

 On October 26, 2016, a trial began in Yaroslavl on the seizure from the ROAC community of the church of the Vladimir Icon of the Mother of God on Bozhedomka, transferred to the use of the ROAC in 1999.
-On November 21, a decision was made to withdraw the church.
+On November 21 of the same year, a decision was made to withdraw the church.
 In May 2017, bailiffs ordered the rector to vacate the premises.

 On December 19, 2018, in Tula, the Appellate instance of the Arbitration Court on the claim of the Klintsу Diocese of the Russian Orthodox Church decided to withdraw from the ROAC community the Church of Elijah the Prophet, located in Trubchevsk, Bryansk Oblast.
 The modern building of the Church was built in 1845, and in 1890-1893 it was completely rebuilt.
 This is the last of the churches belonging to the ROAC, built before the revolution of 1917.

 2020s

 On March 12, 2021, Bishop James (Antonov) of Sukhodol died.
 On July 8, 2021, Archbishop Hilarion (Goncharenko) of Smelyansk died.
 In March 2022, website Credo.Press (until 2018 — Portal-Credo.ru), which provided constant information support to the ROAC, stopped working.
 On May 6, 2022, Archimandrite Bessarion (Varyukhin) was consecrated bishop of Tulgan.
 On May 8, 2022, the consecration of Archimandrite Cassian (Angelov) to the Bishop of Velbazhd took place.
-On October 4, 2022 Archbishop Seraphim (Zinchenko) of Sukhumi and Abkhazia died.
+On October 4, 2022, Archbishop Seraphim (Zinchenko) of Sukhumi and Abkhazia died.